Consensys/UniversalToken-extendable/documentation/docs/getting-started/prerequisites.md

   },
 ```

-The `development` network in Truffle is set up for Ganache.
+* The `development` network in Truffle is set up for Ganache.

-The `coverage` network is ???.
+* The `coverage` network is used when running `yarn coverage` which runs a code coverage report for the unit tests in the repo.

 ## Ensure ERC1820 registry library is deployed